 RMS Queen Mary 2 is a beautiful cruise liner and a flagship of Cunard Line.
 FPImages presents 25 ship pictures as she enters Halifax, NS, Canada harbour for 175-th Cunard Line anniversary on July 10, 2015.

-This cruise began on July 4 in Liverpool, UK to commemorate first regular transatlantic voyage between England and North America to carry mail.
-Queen Mary 2 does not carry mail anymore but is still designated as RMS – Royal Mail ship as a tribute to long history of Cunard Line.
+This cruise began on July 4 in Liverpool, UK to commemorate the first regular transatlantic voyage between England and North America to carry mail.
+Queen Mary 2 does not carry mail anymore but is still designated as RMS – Royal Mail ship as a tribute to a long history of Cunard Line.

 This cruise liner has top speed of 30 knots and normal operating speed of 26 knots.
 This is much faster than other cruise ships.
-Speed was very important factor in delivering mail and Cunard Line held many records for the fastest transatlantic crossings.
-Everything in this ship’s design speaks about speed – the beautiful bow, elegant structure and hull lines, traditional stern.
+Speed was a very important factor in delivering mail and Cunard Line held many records for the fastest transatlantic crossings.
+Everything in this ship’s design speaks about speed – the beautiful bow, elegant structure, and hull lines, traditional stern.

 Halifax, Nova Scotia is a very important port on the East Coast of Canada.
 It features large harbour that does not freeze in winter and is very close to major shipping routes.
-Halifax played a major role as a British naval base in 1800s.
+Halifax played a major role as a British naval base in the 1800s.
 Visitors can learn more about its history at Halifax Maritime Museum.

 This makes a great road trip idea to see ships coming and going from Halifax.
 Simply follow the local road 253 and then 349 from Armdale rotary.
-There are several good observation points along the way – Purcell’s Cove, York Redoubt, Hayes Gardens near Herring Cove Provincial park and picturesque Chebucto Head lighthouse.
+There are several good observation points along the way – Purcell’s Cove, York Redoubt, Hayes Gardens near Herring Cove Provincial Park and picturesque Chebucto Head lighthouse.